-Engage these users through gamification.
+Gamification can be used to increase user engagement.
 You can expect a spin-to-win widget to convert 11% of your visitors into email subscribers.

 Likewise, you can plan several use-cases to reach out to these online visitors using various interventions like when entering & exiting the page, scrolling to 50-70% of the page, etc.